Giles Cotton

-Giles Cotton, also known as Silas Cotton, (died 1883 or 1884) was an emancipated slave, farmer, and state legislator in Texas.
+Giles Cotton, also known as Silas Cotton, (died 1883 or 1884) was an emancipated enslaved man, farmer, and state legislator in Texas.
 A Radical Republican, he served in the Texas House of Representatives during the Reconstruction era from 1870 to 1873.
 He married and had seven children.

 Life

-Cotton, the son of a slave woman and a white plantation overseer, was born into slavery in South Carolina and was illiterate throughout his life.
-According to the Handbook of Texas, Cotton's owner was most likely Ethan Stroud at the time of his birth.
-Cotton's owner changed to by Ethan Shroud's son, Logan Shroud, after Ethan Shroud's death in 1847.
-While a slave to Logan Shroud, Cotton was permitted to own mules and a wagon, serving as a teamster for Shroud.
+Cotton, the son of an enslaved woman and a white plantation overseer, was born into slavery in South Carolina and was illiterate throughout his life.
+According to the Handbook of Texas, Cotton's enslaver was most likely Ethan Stroud at the time of his birth.
+Logan Shroud became Cotton's enslaver after Ethan Shroud died in 1847.
+While enslaved by Logan Shroud, Cotton was permitted to own mules and a wagon, serving as a teamster for Shroud.

 He was emancipated from slavery following the American Civil War and moved to Calvert, Texas.
 In 1869, he was elected to serve in the Twelfth Texas Legislature in the Texas House of Representatives, where he served from 1870 until 1873.